 In short, I am an excellent tutor because I find students were they are and imbibe them with the same excitement for the understanding and expression that is offered through English that I have.

-University of Wisconsin-Madison - Bachelor of Arts, English and History
+Undergraduate Degree: University of Wisconsin-Madison - Bachelor in Arts, English and History

 Graduate Degree: University of London - PHD, English Literature